Kiinzu/Casino-Heist/README.md

 - [fefethecyberclown](github.com/fefethecyberclown)

 ## Feedback
-if you have any feedback, please contact us directly on our discord server!
+If you have any feedback, please contact us directly on our [Discord Server](https://www.discord.com)!